Hazman3512/T11-AD-React-Native/README.md

 Click the option for Run on Android device/emulator, to start development.

-Run code on React Native.
+Edit code on VS Code